amybauer/tutorials-and-guides/use_git_mini_tutorial.md

 ------------------------------------------------------------------------

-# Get ready on our Windows Computers
+# Getting reading on a Windows Computer

 ### Open wsl and some basics